timescale/docs/timescaledb/tutorials/financial-tick-data/index.md

 1. [Set up up your dataset][financial-tick-dataset]: Load data from [Twelve Data][twelve-data] into your TimescaleDB database.
-1. [Query your dataset][financial-tick-query]: Create candlestick views and query the aggregated data.
+1. [Query your dataset][financial-tick-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.
-1. [More things to try][financial-tick-advanced]: Learn how to analyze candlestick data from other data sources.

 ## About OHLCV data and candlestick charts